-- To be able to recognise and respond to suspected abuse and substandard practice - To report concerns of harm or poor practice that may lead to harm - To remain up to date with training - To read and follow the policy and procedure - To know how and when to use the whistleblowing procedures - To understand the Mental Capacity Act and how to apply it in practice
+- To be able to recognise and respond to suspected abuse and substandard practice - · To report concerns of harm or poor practice that may lead to harm - To remain up to date with training - To read and follow the policy and procedure - To know how and when to use the whistleblowing procedures - To understand the Mental Capacity Act and how to apply it in practice

-4.15 The Registered Manager / Managing Director's Responsibilities
+4.15 The Managing Director's Responsibilities

-To establish the facts about the circumstances giving rise for concern

-CR74 - Safeguarding Adults Policy and Procedure Care Management - Rights & Abuse

-Next Steps Mental Healthcare LTD 32 Kingscliffe Street, Moston, Manchester, Lancashire, M9 4PG

-- To identify sources and level of risk - To ensure that information is recorded and that the Manchester City Council Bolton Council Adult Safeguarding Team is contacted to inform them of the concern or harm - If a Service User / Resident is at immediate risk of harm, the Registered Manager / Managing Director will contact the police.
-The CQC will also be informed - In all cases of alleged harm, there will be early consultation between Nicola Stead-Howarth, Manchester City Council Bolton Council and the police to determine whether or not a joint investigation is required.
+- To establish the facts about the circumstances giving rise for concern - To identify sources and level of risk - To ensure that information is recorded and that the Manchester City Council Bolton Council Adult Safeguarding Team is contacted to inform them of the concern or harm - If the Service User / Resident is at immediate risk of harm, the Managing Director will contact the police.
+The CQC will also be informed

+• In all cases of alleged harm, there will be early consultation between Andy Kershaw, Manchester City Council Bolton Council and the police to determine whether or not a joint investigation is required.
 Next Steps Mental Healthcare LTD understands that it may also be necessary to advise the relevant Power of Attorney if there is one appointed.
-In dealing with incidents of potential harm, people have rights which must be respected and which may need to be balanced against each other - The wishes of the person harmed will be taken into account whenever possible.
-This may result in no legal action - Documentation of any incidents of harm in the Service User / Resident's file and using body maps to record any injuries - Follow Manchester City Council Bolton Council policy guidelines where applicable - Report any incidents of abuse to the relevant parties - Work with multi-agencies - Advise and support staff - Ensure staff are trained during induction, assess knowledge annually and run refresher training if needed - Actively promote the whistleblowing policies - Ensure that agency staff working at Next Steps Mental Healthcare LTD have completed the necessary safeguarding training for their role - Participate in local Safeguarding Adults Board arrangements for sharing experiences about managing safeguarding concerns in care homes - Share relevant information from Safeguarding Adults Board meeting minutes and reports with staff
+In dealing with incidents of potential harm, people have rights which must be respected and which may need to be balanced against each other

+• The wishes of the person harmed will be taken into account whenever possible.
+This may result in no legal action

+• Documentation of any incidents of harm in the Service User / Resident's file and using body maps to record any injuries

+- Follow Manchester City Council Bolton Council policy guidelines where applicable - · Report any incidents of abuse to the relevant parties - Work with multi-agencies - Advise and support staff

+• Ensure staff are trained during induction, assess knowledge annually and run refresher training if needed

+- Actively promote the whistleblowing policies - Ensure that agency staff working at Next Steps Mental Healthcare LTD have completed the necessary safeguarding training for their role

+• Participate in local Safeguarding Adults Board arrangements for sharing experiences about managing safeguarding concerns in care homes

+Share relevant information from Safeguarding Adults Board meeting minutes and reports with staff